peeyushchaurasia/metacrafter-ETH-Beginner/README.md

 Solidity Assessment Submission: I have submitted this straightforward project for the Solidity assessment.
 Token minting and burning are permitted under the contract, which also maintains account balances.

+Permission to Use
+Both the project and the agreement make use of the MIT license.
+// SPDX-License-Identifier: MIT

 Qualities
 The following are included in the contract: